-AGENDA FOR RECONSTRUCTION OF THE BALTIC SEA ART PORT (BSAP)
+AGENDA FOR CONSTRUCTION OF THE BALTIC SEA ART PORT (BSAP)

-As the first step of developing of the vision for BSAP - the architectural competition - was completed successfully due to the support from Cultural Endowment of Estonia, Town of Pärnu, Port of Pärnu, Museum of New Art.
+The first step of developing of the vision for BSAP - the architectural competition - was completed successfully due to the support from Cultural Endowment of Estonia, Town of Pärnu, Port of Pärnu, Museum of New Art.

 For following steps, we started to introduce the project for governments of the Baltic Sea states.
-We had to remind a sentence by our legendary president Lennart Meri: "The Sea links!".
-In Estonian, it has a double meaning as "Meri" means "Sea" as well it is a quite popular family name in Estonia.
-So, we really expect that our idea will link creative people from all coasts of the Baltic Sea and will attract all governments and creative NGO-s to join the project.
+We had to remind a sentence by our legendary President Lennart Meri: "Meri ühendab! - The Sea links!".
+In Estonian, it has a double meaning as "Meri" means "Sea" and it is a quite popular family name in Estonia.
+So, we really expect that our idea will link creative people from all coasts of the Baltic Sea.